cybozu/yrmcds/docs/counter.md

 - `Name length` is a 2-byte unsigned integer number.
   If this is zero, `Invalid arguments` is returned.

-If the named semaphore does not exist, `Release` returns `Not found` error.
+If the named counter does not exist, `Release` returns `Not found` error.
 If `Resources` is greater than the current number of acquired resources, `Release` returns `Not acquired` error.

-Otherwise, the operation succeeds and the value of the semaphore is increased by `Resources`.
+Otherwise, the operation succeeds and the value of the counter is increased by `Resources`.

 ### Get

-`Get` obtains the current value of the named semaphore.
+`Get` obtains the current consumption of a counter.

 Request body: